-HIV, the virus that causes AIDS, has become one of the world’s most serious health and development challenges:
+HIV, the virus that causes AIDS, is one of the world’s most serious health and development challenges:

-- According to WHO, an estimated 3.34 million children worldwide are living with HIV.
+- According to WHO, an estimated 2.0 million individuals worldwide became newly infected with HIV in 2014.
+This includes over 220,000 children (<15 years).
 Most of these children live in sub-Saharan Africa and were infected by their HIV-positive mothers during pregnancy, childbirth or breastfeeding.
-Over 700 children become newly infected with HIV each day.

 - The HIV epidemic not only affects the health of individuals, it impacts households, communities, and the development and economic growth of nations.
 Many of the countries hardest hit by HIV also suffer from other infectious diseases, food insecurity, and other serious problems.

 - Despite these challenges, there have been successes and promising signs.
 New global efforts have been mounted to address the epidemic, particularly in the last decade.
 Prevention has helped to reduce HIV prevalence rates in a small but growing number of countries and new HIV infections are believed to be on the decline.
 In addition, the number of people with HIV receiving treatment in resource-poor countries has dramatically increased in the past decade.
-According to WHO, at the end of 2012, close to million people living with HIV were receiving antiretroviral therapy (ART) in low- and middle-income countries.
-Of this, about 640 000 were children.
-This is more than a 30-fold increase in the number of people receiving ART in developing countries between 2003 and 2012, and almost a 20% increase in just one year (from 8 million in 2011 to 9.7 million in 2012).
-However, almost 19 million other people who are eligible for ART under new 2013 WHO ART guidelines still do not have access to antiretroviral drugs.
+According to UNAIDS, in June 2015, 15.8 million people living with HIV were accessing antiretroviral therapy (ART) globally, up from 13.6 million in June 2014.